Vice Provost and Dean of Research

 Assistant Director, Laboratory Chemical & Physical Safety Program, Environmental Health and Safety (EH&S)

-I have been a part of the Biosafety & Biosecurity group within the Department of Environmental Health and Safety at Stanford University since 2012.
-I support the ongoing development and implementation of Stanford's Biosafety & Biosecurity Program and ensure safe practices, understanding, and compliance for work done using infectious agents and recombinant DNA.
+I have been a part of the Department of Environmental Health and Safety at Stanford University since 2012.
+My original role was as a Biosafety and Biosecurity Specialist to support the ongoing development and implementation of Stanford's Biosafety and Biosecurity Program and ensure safe practices, understanding, and compliance for work done using infectious agents and recombinant DNA.
+I was promoted to Senior Biosafety and Biosecurity Specialist in 2017, and became Program Manager for the Animal Research Occupational Health and Safety Program.
+In 2020, I transitioned to my current role of Assistant Director, Laboratory Chemical and Physical Safety Program.

-My overall goal in my role as a Biosafety & Biosecurity Specialist is to support the Stanford research community in performing innovative and exciting research safely.
+My overall goal in my role as Assistant Director is to support the Stanford research community in performing innovative and exciting research safely.